Peasemore: Amenities and sport

 Peasemore has a public house: The Fox at Peasemore.
 Its civil parish council hires out its village hall and hosts community and self-organised events.
 It has dance classes, children's parties, fitness training, exhibitions and social gatherings.
 Its Church of England parish church joins in the East Downland benefice organising weekday events for nine parishes north of Newbury.
 Peasemore Cricket Club is the main organised sporting activity.
 At the sports field is a children's adventure play area run using the parish council precept.

 Former amenities

 Peasemore had a village school, built in 1850, closed in the 1950s.
 Its own post office in Hailey Lane closed around 1980 and was converted to a private residence.
 Now, the nearest grocery shop and primary school are in Chieveley which hosts the majority of weekday church events.

 Transport

-Buses connect the village with Newbury, service 107.
+Since January 2024, bus services to Peasemore are operated by an on-demand system.
+Journeys can be booked on an app, by email or by telephone.